yt-dlp/yt-dlp/README.md

                                      (currently supported: srt|ass|vtt|lrc)

 ## SponSkrub Options (SponsorBlock)
-    --sponskrub                      Use sponskrub to mark sponsored sections with the data available in SponsorBlock API (Youtube only)
+    --sponskrub                      Use sponskrub to mark sponsored sections with the data available in SponsorBlock API.
+This is enabled by default if the sponskrub binary exists (Youtube only)
     --sponskrub-cut                  Cut out the sponsor sections instead of simply marking them
+    --no-sponskrub-cut               Simply mark the sponsor sections, not cut them out (default)
-    --sponskrub-force                Run sponskrub even if the video was already downloaded.
-Use with caution
+    --sponskrub-force                Allow cutting out the sponsor sections even if the video was already downloaded.
+    --no-sponskrub-force             Do not cut out the sponsor sections if the video was already downloaded (default)
     --sponskrub-location             Location of the sponskrub binary;
                                      either the path to the binary or its containing directory